RohmSemiconductor/Linux-Kernel-Sensor-Drivers/README.md

 maintainers - but we don't "own" these components or frameworks anymore.
 You get the best possible contacts via the [MAINTAINERS](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/MAINTAINERS) file and [get_maintainer.pl](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/scripts/get_maintainer.pl) script.

+## Upstream driver testing
+A few automated tests are being ran for some of the upstreamed ROHM Sensor drivers.
+The tests are ran for tags created from the:
+- Torvald's main Linux repository
+- Linux-Next integration testing repository
+- Linux stable repository
+The test results are upload to the [Sensor](https://github.com/RohmSemiconductor/rohm-linux-test-results/tree/Sensor) of the rohm-linux-test-results repository.

 ## Contents of these repositories

 - [ROHM/Kionix&trade; IIO drivers](https://github.com/RohmSemiconductor/Linux-Kernel-sensor-Drivers)